 There is no doubt that the food in Vietnam will surprise and you will want to taste the many dishes and specialties available.

 In the same way, you will not want to miss the Chè.
-Chè in Vietnamese refers to any traditional sweet beverage, dessert soup or pudding.
+Chè are the most popular Vietnamese desserts.
+In Vietnam, it refers to any traditional sweet beverage, dessert soup or pudding.
 You will find many different kinds of chè, served either hot or cold.

 #6 – Tra Da, Beer and Coffee: the Drinks of Vietnam